meow-watermelon/arp-stuffing-extension/README.md

 ### High-level Review

 The main difference between ASE and original ARP Stuffing is the ASE Client generates a special ICMP Echo Request with required networking information for the Target Host.
 ICMP Echo Request packet has an *optional* data payload area so the ASE client stores all those networking information in that area.
-The ASE Server will run in standalone mode on the Target Host and listening on a specific Ethernet interface that we want to configure.
-Once the Target Host receives the *correct* the ICMP Echo Request packet from the Sender Host, the ASE Server will stop the sniffing then start to decode the packet and retrieve the data payload then saving them into some Python data structures.
+The ASE Server will run in standalone mode on the Target Host and listen on a specific Ethernet interface that we want to configure.
+Once the Target Host receives the *correct* ICMP Echo Request packet from the Sender Host, the ASE Server will stop the sniffing then start to decode the packet and retrieve the data payload then saving them into some Python data structures.
 Once all needed information is saved properly, ASE Server will set up networking configuration and send ICMP Echo Reply packets to the Sender Host to notify ASE Client that the networking configuration is set up done on the Target Host then exit.

-Becase the IP protocol data delivery is in *best effort* mode, so in order to reduce the data loss possibility, the ASE Server will send 3 ICMP Echo Reply packets with 5 seconds gap. **All 3 ICMP Echo Reply packets have the same ICMP identifier and sequence number**.
+Because the IP protocol data delivery is in *best effort* mode, so in order to reduce the data loss possibility, the ASE Server will send 3 ICMP Echo Reply packets with 5 seconds gap. **All 3 ICMP Echo Reply packets have the same ICMP identifier and sequence number**.

 ### ICMP Echo Request Data Payload